-- Populate a local account number on all returns and summary reports, if the retailer filing the return has a number and provides the number in SUTS;
+- To populate a local account number on all returns and summary reports, if the retailer filing the return has a number and provides the number in SUTS;

-- Provide taxpayers with a bulk testing option for address files;
+- To provide taxpayers with a bulk testing option for address files; and

-- Include additional use taxes, additional information about deductions, filtering options, and certain tabs.
+- To include additional use taxes, additional information about deductions, filtering options, and certain tabs.

 With the exception of charges for payments by credit cards, the bill prohibits the department from imposing a convenience fee or any other type of charge for a payment through SUTS and from passing those charges on to local taxing jurisdictions.

 - Create a campaign to promote SUTS for the purpose of increasing the awareness, participation, and compliance by retailers and local taxing jurisdictions; and

 - Solicit and consider feedback from interested stakeholders about enhancements to SUTS that lead to greater local taxing jurisdiction participation and greater compliance by retailers.

 (Note: Italicized words indicate new material added to the original summary; dashes through words indicate deletions from the original summary.)

 (Note: This summary applies to the reengrossed version of this bill as introduced in the second house.)